Game-Theoretic Semantics for Alternating-Time Temporal Logic: Analysing embedded games

-We say that $\Gamma$ is \defstyle{globally stable} for a concurrent game model $\mathcal{M}$ if $\Gamma$ is stable for \emph{all} bounded embedded games within all evaluation games $\evalgame(\mathcal{M},\qzero,\varphi,\tlimbound)$.
 We will see later that there exists a globally stable time limit bound for every concurrent game model.
-When $\tlimbound$ is globally stable, its role is not so relevant anymore, since players would not benefit from the ability to choose arbitrarily high time limits.
-However, for technical reasons, we always need some time limit bound to avoid strategies becoming proper classes.
+When $\tlimbound$ is globally stable, its role is not so relevant any more, since players would not benefit from the ability to choose arbitrarily high time limits.
+However, we always need some time limit bound in order to avoid strategies becoming proper classes.